Ninja-Developers/Quizzer/README.md

 ## Contributing
-To contribute to this repository please read our [contributing.md](https://github.com/Tech-Phantoms/Quizzer/blob/master/CONTRIBUTING.md), also go though our [code of conduct](https://github.com/Tech-Phantoms/Quizzer/blob/master/CODE_OF_CONDUCT.md)
+To contribute to this repository please read our [contributing.md](https://github.com/Tech-Phantoms/Quizzer/blob/master/CONTRIBUTING.md), also go through our [code of conduct](https://github.com/Tech-Phantoms/Quizzer/blob/master/CODE_OF_CONDUCT.md)